pluginsGLPI/doc/source/datainjection/index.rst

 Additional information
 ~~~~~~~~~~~~~~~~~~~~~~

-This step is used to define the fields that can/should be populated by the user when a file is injected.For each field, the same value will be used for each line of the file and will take precedence over the
+This step is used to define the fields that can/should be populated by the user when a file is injected.
+For each field, the same value will be used for each line of the file and will take precedence over the
 contents of the file.

 -  **Table**: the data type defined in step **Matching**